Dhoop Kinare: Dr. Irfan

 Sajid Hassan plays this character beautifully.
 He is a junior colleague of Dr. Ahmer and works as the administrator of the children ward.
 He is carefree and has a humorous personality and flirtatious nature.
 He is a good friend of both Dr Khan and Dr Sheena which leaves him in an uncomfortable position seeing that both women are in love with the same man.
 He also harbours a crush on Sheena.
 He decides to help Zoya and Ahmer get together as her feelings are more genuine unlike Dr Sheena's obsessive and materialistic nature.
-After meeting Anji, Zoya's best friend, he flirts with her and soon falls for her and after a whole lot of drama and chaos that came with convincing Anji's daddy, they get engaged.
+After meeting Anji, Zoya's best friend, he flirts with her and soon falls for her and after much drama and chaos that came with convincing Anji's father, they become engaged.

 Anji

-Kehkishan Awan plays Anji, Zoya's best friend since childhood.
+Kehkashan Awan plays Anji, Zoya's best friend since childhood.
 She lives in a house next to Zoya.
 In later episodes, she gets engaged to Dr. Irfan (Sajid Hassan) who is a junior colleague of Dr Ahmer.
 Time and again she proves how good of a friend she is to Zoya by always remaining genuine to her no matter what.
 She is passionate about pursuing interior designing but can't do so because of her father who wants her to take upon the family business instead.